jasunsjs/jasunsjs/README.md

 - 🔭 Checkout my website: [https://jasonsun.vercel.app](https://jasonsun.vercel.app)
 - 👨‍💻 I'm a SWE intern at [Zanbato](https://www.zanbato.com/) in Mountain View, CA. I've had 4 SWE internship experiences.
-- ⚡ Other Passions: I'm also an avid basketball player and musician/saxophonist
+- ⚡ Other Passions: I'm also an avid basketball player and a musician/saxophonist on the side.

 ## 🔧 Some Technologies I've Worked With
 <p align="center">